EhabAshrafMu/nodejs_pipeline_on_aws/README.md

    terraform apply --vars-file=dev.tfvars
    ```
 This will create:
-1-VPC with subnets.
+1. VPC with subnets.
-2-EC2 instances (public and private).
+2. EC2 instances (public and private).
-3-NAT Gateway for outbound internet access from private instances.
+3. NAT Gateway for outbound internet access from private instances.
-4-Security groups, route tables, and internet gateway for networking.
+4. Security groups, route tables, and internet gateway for networking.

 ### Step 2: Set up Jenkins Pipeline